wamp-proto/wamp-xbr/docs/faq.rst

 https://quiknode.io/

-Yes, by avoiding queues to public/shared nodes, especially those which form during a crowdsale, your tx has a higher chance of success.
-QuikNodes are on high-speed Internet connections, always online, and always synced, so your tx is broadcast to the Ethereum network as quickly as possible.
+Yes, by avoiding queues to public/shared nodes, especially those which form during a crowdsale, your transaction has a higher chance of success.
+QuikNodes are on high-speed Internet connections, always online, and always synced, so your transaction is broadcast to the Ethereum network as quickly as possible.

 Over 1000 total QNodes launched (Q3 2018)